 Fun Fact: You won’t see many Las Vegas locals wearing shorts in the winter months.
-However, it’s always easy to spot a tourist from a much colder part of the country because it’s 60 degrees outside and they’re wearing shorts.
-I guess for many people an average Las Vegas winter day feels like a really nice spring day back home.
+However, it’s always easy to spot a tourist from a much colder part of the country because it will be 60 degrees outside, and they’re wearing shorts.
+For many people, an average Las Vegas winter day feels like a nice spring day back home.

-One of the best times to go to Las Vegas is in December.
+One of the best times to come to Las Vegas is in December.
 You can take a day trip to Mt.
-Charleston and come back to the city by night, so you can ski in the mountains and party on the Strip in the same day.
+Charleston and come back to the city by night, so you can ski in the mountains and party on the Strip all on the same day!

 If you want to relax by the pool, then you might want to put away your bathing suit and get a sweater to enjoy a nice cocktail by the water instead of an ice-cold swim.
-Most pools are not heated in Las Vegas during the winter but you can find some heated swimming pools at the bigger hotels on the Strip.
+Many pools are closed in Las Vegas during the winter, but you can find some heated swimming pools at the bigger hotels on the Strip.

-We have a list of all the heated Las Vegas pools that are open in the winter on our website here.
+We have a list of all the heated Las Vegas pools open in the winter on our website here.

-During the magical times of the holiday season, you will see many buildings transform inside and out to bring out the holiday spirit in everyone.
+During the magical times of the holiday season, many buildings transform inside and out to bring out the holiday spirit in everyone.
 There will be carolers and festive holiday music all around you in December.

-Each of the 28 fully enclosed cabins can hold up to 40 people and every cabin has its own tended bar.
-At 550-feet in the air, you can see iconic landmarks, the Strip, and downtown from the world’s highest observation wheel.
+Each of the 28 fully enclosed and heated cabins can hold up to 40 people, and some cabins even have their own tended bar.
+At 550 feet in the air, you can see iconic landmarks, the Strip, and downtown from the world’s highest observation wheel.
 Check for times and prices at vegas.com.

-Here you can get an up-close look at the human anatomy.
-Over 20 human bodies have been preserved, dissected, and put on display.
+Here, you can get an up-close look at the human anatomy.
+Over 20 human bodies have been preserved, dissected, and displayed.
 This exhibit will educate you and make you think about your body in an entirely new way.

-There are 11 galleries where you will explore the inner workings of the human body.
-This will show you what your body goes through to stay alive on a day to day basis.
+There are 11 exhibits where you will explore the inner workings of the human body.
+This will show you what your body goes through to stay alive daily.
 It may make you think twice about that all-you-can-eat casino buffet!

-You will see firsthand the synergy between hunger, breathing, the rhythm of the heart, thought, motion, and love that goes into making everybody unique.
+You will see firsthand the synergy between hunger, breathing, heart rhythm, thought, emotion, and love that makes every person unique.